PART 31: PAST MEETS FUTURE

 Tim simply shook his head.
-Mrs. Dijora nodded and left the room, after which Tim heard her calling downstairs.
+Mrs. Dijora nodded and left the room, after which Tim heard her calling downstairs to her son.
 He turned to Chartreuse.
 “So why would Luci ask to meet us HERE?” he wondered.

 Tim shrugged.
 “I wouldn’t know.”

 “We’re clear,” Frank remarked, looking down the hall.
-“Dad’s out like usual and Mom’s gone upstairs.”
+“Dad’s out like usual these days and Mom’s gone upstairs for the moment.”

 “So what’s, like, up?”
 Chartreuse asked.
 “Do you all have some new…” Her voice trailed off as Luci motioned for quiet.

 “We’re about to let the two of you in on a big secret,” Luci began.
-“And while I trust you’ll keep this quiet, there have been some reservations expressed.”
-She glanced back towards Carrie.
+“And while I trust you’ll both keep this quiet, there have been some reservations expressed.”
+Tim saw the younger girl glance at Carrie.
 “So let me be perfectly clear.
 What I am about to reveal, you are NOT speak of to anyone else.
 It doesn’t go beyond the five of us.
 Okay?”

-Chartreuse and Tim looked at each other in surprise.
+Tim and Chartreuse looked at each other, surprised.
 “Okay, sure,” Chartreuse agreed.

 “Not even to Clarke?”
 Tim asked.

-Luci turned.
+Luci fully turned towards the blonde cheerleader.
 “Well… we are pretty sure he suspects anyway, via Julie,” she pointed out.

-“All the more reason not to give Julie any more information!”
-Carrie said irately.
-“Clarke is not part of this agreement!”
+“All the more reason not to give Julie any more information,” Carrie challenged.
+“Clarke is not part of this agreement.”

-“We’d prefer you didn’t mention it to him,” Frank offered to Tim.
+“We’d prefer you didn’t mention it to him,” Frank offered up.
 “But we’ll take any other names under advisement, as we did when Luci suggested the both of you.”
 Carrie sighed in exasperation, but said nothing more.